Anarchy is something we do not want to have. Anarchy is chaos and disorder and thus nothing we could ever wish for. Or so we are taught at least.

 Anarchy merely means that you do not need any authority, that is, no state, no government, no executive force, no monopoly of power in order to have a working society.
 Anarchy just means that people manage to regulate themselves and to respect each other.

 Currently, we are under a social contract in which we all gave our power to the state and trust that it does not exploit its power.
 Anarchy would mean that you keep your power and do not give it to any institution.
 Of course, that comes with more work, with more responsibilities and does not really suit a lazy citizen.
 Maybe that is why we were not taught anything positive about Anarchy in school.
 Maybe the state wants us to be lazy.
+That is a pitty, since there are examples of Anarchy in history which definitely prove that Anarchy is possible!

 People supported and took care of each other without anybody telling them to or how.
 It all seemed very natural.